lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 experiment = Experiment(workspace=ws, name='molecule_detection_yolo_training')
 ```

-Then create script run configurations as:
+Then create script run configurations as follows.
+All the field within each ```<>``` can be found at the end of Part 2 Step C and they need to be replaced with your own values before proceeding to next cell.
 ```
 # Overall configuration for the script to be run on the compute cluster
 config = ScriptRunConfig(source_directory='./deploy_yolo_training/',   ## folder in which the script is located